Projects

 Private AI infrastructure that runs entirely on your network.
 Vinsium combines zero-trust mesh networking, a local AI workflow engine, and enterprise identity into a single platform with no cloud dependency.

-Status: in active development.
-If you want to follow progress or test early versions, reach out through the contact page.
+If you want to follow progress or discuss deployment scenarios, reach out through the contact page.

 Why I am building this